 The labor board made a point of stating that the shipping had offered the burned crew member $25,000 “out of compassion and generosity," implying that he had foolishly rejected the "generous" offer.
 The opinion reads and sounds vindictive.

-The labor board also cited language from a prior decision that compensation for serious injured Filipino seafarers is low because they ere perceived as crew members "who complain too much.”
+The labor board also cited language from a prior decision that compensation for serious injured Filipino seafarers is low because the labor board sad that the seafarers are perceived as crew members "who complain too much.”

 The award is a disgrace.
 The process is the result of a kangaroo court.